 One of the many curiosities related to coffee is that regarding the Neapolitan “Caffè Sospeso” (“suspended coffee” or ‘O cafè suspiso, in dialect).
-This gesture of generosity, typical of the Neapolitan culture, consists in leaving a cup of coffee paid for ahead of time for any stranger who can’t afford one without expecting anything in return.
-This tradition offers not only a kind gesture, but also one of the best cups of coffee in the world.
-It is warmhearted act that characterizes the Neapolitan population.
+This gesture of generosity, typical of the Neapolitan culture, consists of leaving a cup of coffee paid for ahead of time for any stranger who can’t afford one without expecting anything in return.
+This tradition offers not only a kind gesture but also one of the best cups of coffee in the world.
+It is a warmhearted act that characterizes the Neapolitan population.

 How to Recognize True Italian Coffee

 The preparation of a good cup of coffee is a real art for Italians: taste, aroma and color are key factors to keep in mind while sipping a real espresso.
 Tradition has it that the best place to enjoy espresso is the coffee bar, while in the homes of Italians, in general, the moka enjoys great popularity.
 No Italian kitchen is without one.

 Among the boldest flavors we have arabica, the robusta, the liberica and the excelsa: these blends have much stronger aromas than the longer coffees that you usually find outside of Italy.

 Choosing the best among the over 60 varieties of coffee is difficult if you are not a connoisseur.
 So here are some tips if you are in Italy and want to sip the best there is.
 First of all, you can enter any bar and simply say “Vorrei un caffè” that means “I would like a coffee” in Italian.
 Never ask for an espresso!
 In Italy, it is already assumed that the “traditional” coffee is espresso!